scargill/Various/README.md

 # Various
-Various bits from my blogs
+Various bits from my blogs.
+As time goes on I'll put more code samples in here..
+See the blog at htt-://tech.scargill.net